 Reddit post view counts statistics show just how massive the page views on the site really are.
 From the thousands of daily posts that are opened on Reddit every day, these aggregate to an average of about 150 million page views every day.

-3. An average Redditor spends 15 minutes and 10 seconds on each visit.
+3. An average Redditor spends 16 minutes on each visit.

 Reddit beat Facebook (10 minutes), Google (8 minutes), and YouTube (7 minutes) to remain the site where users stay for the longest time.
-The site even performed better than Instagram, despite the fact that the social media network, as Instagram statistics show, has 1 billion monthly active users – three times more than Reddit.
+The site even performed better than Instagram, despite the fact that the social media network, as Instagram statistics show, has over a billion monthly active users – nearly two times more than Reddit.

 Needless to say, Reddit is a place users don’t ever want to leave.
 According to statistics, Reddit has hundreds of thousands of communities, millions of posts and comments registered every day on the site.
 So it’s easy to understand why people are glued to this platform when they visit.